Karamanids: History

 Timur gave control of the Karamanid lands to Mehmet Bey, the oldest son of Aleaddin Ali Bey.
 After Bayezid I died in 1403, the Ottoman Empire went into a political crisis as the Ottoman family fell prey to internecine strife.
 It was an opportunity not only for Karamanids but also for all of the Anatolian beyliks.
 Mehmet Bey assembled an army to march on Bursa.
 He captured the city and damaged it; this would not be the last Karamanid invasion of Ottoman lands.
 However, Mehmet Bey was captured by Bayezid Pasha and sent to prison.
 He apologized for what he had done and was forgiven by the Ottoman ruler.

 Ramazanoğlu Ali Bey captured Tarsus while Mehmet Bey was in prison.
 Mustafa Bey, son of Mehmet Bey, retook the city during a conflict between the Emirs of Sham and Egypt.
 After that, the Egyptian sultan Sayf ad-Din Inal sent an army to retake Tarsus from the Karamanids.
 The Egyptian Mamluks damaged Konya after defeating the Karamanids, and Mehmet Bey retreated from Konya.
 Ramazanoğlu Ali Bey pursued and captured him; according to an agreement between the two leaders, Mehmet Bey was exiled to Egypt for the rest of his life.

 During the Crusade of Varna against the Ottomans in 1443–44, Karamanid İbrahim Bey marched on Ankara and Kütahya, destroying both cities.
 In the meantime, the Ottoman sultan Murad II was returning from Rumelia with a victory against the Hungarian Crusaders.
 Like all other Islamic emirates in Anatolia, the Karamanids were accused of treason.
 Hence, İbrahim Bey accepted all Ottoman terms.
 The Karamanid state was eventually terminated by the Ottomans in 1487, as the power of their Mameluke allies was declining.
 Some were resettled in various parts of Anatolia.
 Large groups were accommodated in northern Iran on the territory of present-day Azerbaijan.
-The main part was brought to the newly conquered territories in north-eastern Bulgaria – the Ludogorie region, another group – to what is now northern Greece and southern Bulgaria— present-day Kardzhali region and Macedonia.
+The main part was brought to the newly conquered territories in north-eastern Bulgaria – the Ludogorie region, another group – to what is now northern Greece and southern Bulgaria (present-day Kardzhali region) and Macedonia.
 Ottomans founded Karaman Eyalet from former territories of Karamanids.

 Power of the Karamanid state in Anatolia

+Depiction of Karamanid warriors in a 15th-century manuscript of Ahmedi's Iskandar-nama (BnF Turc 309).

 According to Mesâlik-ül-Ebsâr, written by Şehâbeddin Ömer, the Karamanid army had 25,000 riders and 25,000 saracens.
 They could also rely on some Turkmen tribes and their warriors.

 Their economic activities depended mostly on control of strategic commercial areas such as Konya, Karaman and the ports of Lamos, Silifke, Anamur, and Manavgat.